joearkay/SDM_Energy_Meter/README.md

-Template library for reading SDM120 / SDM220 / SDM630 Modbus Energy meters.
+# Template library for reading SDM120 / SDM220 / SDM630 Modbus Energy meters.

+## Updated codebase by JRK to demonstrate usage on an Arduino Uno.

+**Master Branch (The one you are on now):**
+Original codebase modified and updated to work on the Arduino Microcontroller Platform (tested on Arduino Uno).
+This includes `SDM_Energy_Meter\examples\sdm_simple` which is an example that demonstrates the reading of all variables from a SDM120 device.
+For wiring diagram, please see the `Arduino_Wiring_Diagram_SDM120.jpg` in the main folder.

+**Particle Branch:**
+Codebase developed for Particle Electron/Photon, ported from Arduino modified codebase (from original).

+### Original readme.md from contributor (Reaper7):

 Reading via Hardware Serial or Software Serial (library https://github.com/plerup/espsoftwareserial)<br>
 and rs232<->rs485 converter with automatic flow direction control (look at hardware_sdm220.jpg)<br>